 The truth is that the clubs probably have no need to use cryptocurrencies at the moment.
 Is there enough of a pain point in their current payment systems that warrant a complete overhaul of their technology infrastructure?
 I’m not sure but probably not. eToro claims that Bitcoin “will also help clubs tackle ticket touting and counterfeit merchandising” but I’m not too sure how Bitcoin currently solves that problem.
 There are other cryptos like Ravencoin that may be able to solve this issue in the future but definitely not now.

 The fact that the clubs accepted the payments in Bitcoin is definitely a step in the right direction.
-The buzz generated from this partnership is also beneficial as it helps spread awareness and adoption around cryptocurrencies & blockchain.
+The buzz generated from this partnership is also beneficial as it helps spread awareness and adoption around cryptocurrencies and blockchain.

 Will these seven clubs convert to fully using Bitcoin or other cryptocurrencies in the near future?
 Probably not.